The Asheville Drum Circle

 What is it?

 The Asheville Drum Circle is a free event that’s open to all.
 During the warmer months it’s held on Friday nights in Pritchard Park, which is surrounded by tasty Asheville restaurants, unique galleries and museums, and plentiful shopping opportunities.
 Everyone is welcome to dance, drum, and celebrate with one another.
-It starts around 6:00 pm from April to October.
+It starts around 6:00 pm and ends at 9:45 pm.
 That said, if you’d like to join at any point, there are no policies on when you can join the fun; Feel free to go over to the event whenever it works with your schedule!

 What should you know?